mmccoyd/hillside_amoeba_choc14/wiki/Wiring Suggestions.md

 There are many ways to wire up a Dactyl, these steps were useful for me.

+## Use the PCB panel layout to do most of the wiring

+The columns and rows mirror the layout and spacing that is typical within a Choc Dactyl keywell.

+## Tin the amoebas and add Mil-Max while still in the panel

+They're much easier to handle while still in a big clump.

 ## Solder on top of the pads, not through them

 The switch sits directly on the front of the amoeba, so a wire with a solder cone sticking through there won't help the switch anchor firmly in the amoeba and hotswap socket.

-## Tin the amoebas and add Mil-Max while still in the panel

-They're much easier to handle while still in a big clump.

 ## Use the extra column pad for the MCU connection